paulinejdavis/CV/README.md

 #### Maintaing calm & empathy

-Whether dealing with celebritities or brand ambassadors, I communicate confidently and am able to put myself in others circumstance  I am to read the situation and actively listen.
-In conversation or group discussion, I definitely practice mindfulness, stay present in the moment and stay calm.
+Whether dealing with celebritities or brand ambassadors, I communicate confidently and am able to put myself in others circumstance.
+I am able to read situations and actively listen.
+In conversation or group discussion, I definitely practice mindfulness, stay present in the moment and calm.

 ## Experience:octocat: